You're out here for our final news roundup and information overload.

 So you can ask for due process.

-You know, if speaking of deportation, too, didn't Trump in his first term get El Salvador to take back some of the M MS thirteen, and he got Mexico to agree to remain in Mexico program.
+You know, speaking of deportation, too, didn't Trump in his first term get El Salvador to take back some of the MS-13 and he got Mexico to agree to remain in Mexico program.

-We finna finish our person in Autador up Long Island.
+We finished our person out of door up to Long Island.

-We rested just short of five hundred gang members, most of MS 13.
+We rushed just short of 500 gang members, most of MS-13.

 They didn't want to put military on the southern northern border, but they did it.

-And uh by doing so, uh it s saved us a lot of a lot of money.
+And by doing so, it saved us a lot of money.

-Save us processing money, save this transportation cost, saved us court costs, save us detention costs, attorneys costs.
+Saved us processing money, saved us transportation costs, saved us court costs, saved us detention costs, attorneys costs.

-Venezuela right now is not accepting our people.
+Venezuela right now is not accepting their people.

-I guarantee you when Trump is in that Oval Office, it'll be a matter of days it'll take them.
+I guarantee you, when Trump gets in that Oval Office, it'll be a matter of days.

-And one of the ways it's affecting everyone and they say that there's at least sixteen states in the country that have seen an increase in the Venezuelan gang territories.
+And one of the ways it's affecting everyone, and they say that there's at least 16 states in the country that have seen an increase in the Venezuelan gang territories.

-It is a big deal because no way Turnaragua is successful as it has been coming to the United States and taking all these cities without the cooperation and the coordination of the Venezuelan government.
+It is a big deal because there's no way Trinagua is successful as it has been coming to the United States and taking over these cities without the cooperation and the coordination of the Venezuelan government.

-Just like there's no way sixty five thousand Chinese males in military age were able to leave China come to the United States without the coordination and approval and the blessing of the Chinese government.
+Just like there's no way 65,000 Chinese males in military age were able to leave China and come to the United States without the coordination and approval and the blessing of the Chinese government.

 What has he done in Venezuela?